 As your traffic grows, so does the amount of work you need to put into it.

-Having a blog is so much more than just randomly posting articles to the Net.
-It is about connecting with your audience and making them feel important.
+Having a blog is so much more rewarding than posting articles on free sites.
+It is about connecting with your audience and wanting them to come back.

-This is why you should monitor how long your visitors hang around on your website and how they use your site.
-You can use Google Analytics to find this valuable information.
+You can monitor how long your visitors stay on your website and how they navigate by using Google Analytics to find this valuable information.

 Read twice by you

-After you wrote your first draft, put it away for a day or so.
-It refreshes your brain and allows you to look at your work as if it was new.
+After you write your first draft, put it away for a day or two if you have the time.

 Read by someone else